People

 Dr Alan Dawson

-Between 2004 and 2014 Alan Dawson was Director of International Programmes at Pembroke College Cambridge in which role he created many of the programmes which have secured for the College an international reputation for academic enterprise, innovation and quality.
+Between 2004 and 2014, Alan Dawson was Director of International Programmes at Pembroke College, Cambridge, in which role he created many of the programmes that have secured the College’s international reputation for academic enterprise, innovation, and quality.

 Professor Angus Knowles-Cutler